is8ac/bnn/status.md

 # Training on patch bags
 Now that we have reduced the problem to summing the activations of patches in different weightings, and then applying a single fully connected auxiliary layer, we can train.

+## End to end
+With in a single layer, we train on a proxy for the real data.
+This proxy is imprecise, it looses information.
+However we then pass the full real data through it to construct the input for the next layer.
+The next layer can compensate for the errors and distortions of the layer before it.
+Each layer, we train on a proxy for the real data, but we never train on a proxy of a proxy.

+# Next steps
 Evolutionary optimization does not work well with mini-batches and is too expensive for large models.
-Now I am attempting to apply backpropagation based gradient decent.
+Now I am attempting to apply backpropagation based gradient descent.